EternalJourneyman1/FAA-PART-107/content.en/docs/Chapter Contents/ASA Test Prep/Chapter 1/_index.md

 ## Remote Pilot Privileges

-- Remote pilot must be designated before each flight & can change mid flight
+- Remote pilot must be designated before ech flight & can change mid flight
 - Ensure operation poses no undue hazard to people, property, or aircraft in event of loss of control
 - Operate sUA to ensure compliance with all provisions and regulations
 - Person may not operate or act as Remote PIC of more than 1 UA at a time.